-- 8.1 The Strategy recognises that any form of investment is not without risk since property values and rental streams may vary over time, especially where the property is to be retained over many years.
-Property values and rentals can rise over time but tenancy issues, need for repairs and voids can also occur and could affect the income received from a property.
+- 9.1 The Strategy recognises that any form of investment is not without risk since property values and rental streams may vary over time, especially where the property is to be retained over many years.
+Property values and rentals can rise over time but tenancy issues such as need for repairs and voids can also occur and could affect the income received from a property.
 Accordingly, the strategy operates within the context of the following identifiable risks that the Council consider to be acceptable. - Acquisition Risk the property market has been in recession, with less institutional activity, but has signs of increased competitive activity from smaller property companies.
-This means it is likely that the Council will be one of several bidders for any good-quality properties and may be an unsuccessful bidder on a number of occasions.

-- Cost Risk Abortive costs, including legal costs, survey fees, officer time, all may be incurred in abortive transactions including costs for initial feasibility investigations. - Lack of suitable sites/buildings -the property market is restricted and is dominated by secondary or tertiary assets that may not be of the quality the Council would acquire.
+This means it is likely that the Council will be one of several bidders for any good-quality properties and may be an unsuccessful bidder on a number of occasions. - Cost Risk Abortive costs, including legal costs, survey fees, officer time, all may be incurred in abortive transactions including costs for initial feasibility investigations. - Lack of suitable sites/buildings -the property market is restricted and is dominated by secondary or tertiary assets that may not be of the quality the Council would acquire.
 There may therefore be a shortage of suitable stock in the locality. - Property market risk property is an inherently riskier asset than other asset classes because of its physical characteristics, which need to be managed and maintained.
-This is ideally compensated by increased returns.
+This is compensated for by increased returns.
 However, the property market is not a certain market and the Council may not achieve its target returns if market conditions deteriorate in future years following acquisition. - Transactions may occur prior to a property ever coming to the market.
 Obtaining prompt information to identify properties for sale is vital.
-This can be done through the Estates Section maintaining close contacts with property owners and agents in the locality, but may not always result in a successful acquisition. - 8.2 Accordingly, the Council shall evaluate risks of acquisition on each occasion in order to mitigate the likelihood of the risks occurring, or to minimise abortive costs. - 8.3 The risks associated with an investment opportunity once identified, along with any mitigation actions, must also then be assessed or considered against the whole property portfolio.
+This can be done through the Estates Team maintaining close contacts with property owners and agents in the locality, but may not always result in a successful acquisition. - Reputational risk Risk of damage to the Council's reputation as a consequence of the Council's involvement with a particular property or tenant. - 9.2 Accordingly, the Council shall evaluate risks of acquisition on each occasion in order to mitigate the likelihood of the risks occurring, or to minimise abortive costs. - 9.3 The risks associated with an investment opportunity once identified, along with any mitigation actions, must also then be assessed or considered against the whole property portfolio.
 The rate of return normally reflects the perceived risk of an investment opportunity or acquisition (i.e. the higher the risk the higher the rate of return), so it is necessary to ensure that the portfolio is balanced and has a wide range of the rates of return in order to manage the risks.

-9. Financial Considerations
+10. Financial Considerations